Tass0sm/graphdoc/old/README.md

     borg list all

-Print the contents of the configuration file:

-    borg config list

 ## Reasoning ##

-Looking up documentation is not fun.
+Looking up documentation online is not fun.

-1. Find the name of interest
-2. Open a web browser
-3. Search the internet for the name of interest.
-Or
-3. Locate the online documentation (Doxygen, Sphinx, Some Static Website...)
-4. Search for the name of interest.

 Using a self documenting system is much nicer.
-Here's Emacs with Emacs lisp:
+For example, Emacs with Emacs lisp uses this workflow:

 1. Move cursor over whatever.
 2. Enter help command.